Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 * in the Network Boot menu, select the `Dasharo Tools Suite` option,
 * the DTS menu will now appear.

+## Common requirements - disabling Secure Boot

+Any procedure which affects the firmware should be preceded by controlling the Secure Boot status and if it is turned on, turning it off.
+The enabled Secure boot will not only prevent you f rom operating on the firmware, but you will also not be able to launch DTS.

+To check the Secure Boot state:

+1. Turn off the station, on which you want to test the Dasharo firmware.
+1. Turn the station on and go to the next step immediately.
+1. Hold the `BIOS SETUP KEY` to enter the `BIOS MENU`.
+1. Enter the `Administer Secure Boot` menu using the arrow keys and Enter.
+1. Verify that the `Secure Boot Status` field says `Disabled` - if not, deselect the `Enforce Secure Boot` option using the arrow keys and Enter.
+1. Change the setting of Secure Boot to `Disabled` and press Enter.
+1. Press the `F10` key to open the dialog box.
+1. Press `Enter` to confirm changes and exit f rom the menu.

+After completing the steps described above, Secure Boot should be disabled.
+You could confirm that by repeating steps 3 - 5.

 ## DTS CE functionality

 This section describes functionality of Dasharo Tools Suite in Community